tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/Activities/05-Stu_Predict_Gold_Prices/README.md

 # Students Do: Predicting Gold Closing Prices

-In this activity, you will gain hands-on experience by building an RNN LSTM for predicting gold closing prices using time-series data.
+In this activity, you will gain hands-on experience by building an RNN LSTM for predicting gold closing prices in CAD using time-series data.

 ## Instructions